 Chai is the actual word for tea in many countries but when we say chai in the States, we’re usually referring to Masala chai, which is a smooth and calming beverage made of black tea, milk and fragrant Indian spices.
 Its flavor goes beautifully with banana bread, so I’ve taken one of my favorite banana bread recipes and subtly infused it with warm chai spices like cardamom, cinnamon, ginger and allspice.
-It’s wonderfully moist and aromatic — a sophisticated twist on basic banana bread.

 As with all banana bread recipes, use very ripe bananas for the most intense banana flavor and a texture that mashes easily.

-Whisk together the flour, baking soda, salt and spices.
+In a separate large bowl, combine the flour, baking soda, salt and spices.

-Chai Spiced Banana Bread
+Chai-Spiced Banana Bread

 - 1 stick (1/2 cup) unsalted butter